-In order for an individual to safely and effectively stop using drugs or alcohol, he will need detox treatment.
+To safely and effectively stop using drugs or alcohol, a person will need detox treatment.
 During the detoxification process, the individual is simply removing any substance or alcohol from the body.

-Believe it or not, this process is extremely frightening to the addict; the fear of withdrawals has been one of the leading factors in preventing the individual from taking the initial steps to recovery.
+Believe it or not, this process is extremely frightening to a person in active addiction; the fear of withdrawals has been one of the leading factors in preventing the individual from taking the initial steps to recovery.
 Withdrawal can be dangerous if not rendered in a licensed medical facility.

-The individual will not only feel physical withdrawal symptoms, instead, they will also succumb to the emotional and mental aspects of withdrawal.
+The individual will not only feel physical withdrawal symptoms.
+Instead, the person will also succumb to the emotional and mental aspects of withdrawal.
 There are numerous side effects pertaining to withdrawals, some more dangerous than others, depending on the substance the person is addicted to.

 What Happens During Withdrawal?